-Con: Limited choice
+CON: Limited choice of accommodation

 Lifestyle in Qatar

 You will have a lot of extra time in Qatar and, for about seven months of the year, this will be glorious.
-The population of Qatar is still small, and the expat community is quite tight knit; it follows that all you’ll have to do to make friends is take up a sport or start a conversation with the people who live in the villa next door.
+The population of Qatar is still small, and the expat community is quite tight knit.
+It follows that all you’ll have to do to make friends is take up a sport or start a conversation with the people who live in the villa next door.

 This will be made even easier if you have come with a partner and have children, as there is no shortage of mums' groups and activities for kids in Doha.
-Singles needn’t worry; however, as this could be your opportunity to finally learn a second language or to take up that hobby you’ve been meaning to look into.
-Qatar also boasts some first rate museums, a beautiful coast line, stunning desert, and many seasonal events, such as film festivals, art exhibitions, conferences and sport matches.
+Singles needn’t worry, however, as this could be your opportunity to finally learn a second language or to take up that hobby you’ve been meaning to look into.
+Qatar also boasts some first rate museums, a beautiful coast line, stunning desert, and many seasonal events such as film festivals, art exhibitions, conferences and sport matches.

 In contrast to the extreme heat of summer, winters are long and glorious.
 You will be able to enjoy outdoor activities from November until April, a fact that almost makes you forget about the scorching summer temperatures.

 Qatar is very much an urban landscape with most people residing in its largest city, Doha.
 There are wide expanses of (uninhabited) desert, a scattering of coastal reserves and a handful of city parks, but this is as close to any semblance of ‘countryside’ that you will get.
-For a substantial portion of the year it will be too hot to go outside anyway so if you are a real outdoorsy person, the flat, somewhat barren terrain of Qatar will take some getting used to.
-The sun shines in Qatar nearly every single day, which may appeal to many people; however, due to the lack of vegetation, all you will see is light blue sky and beige landscape.
+For a substantial portion of the year it will be too hot to go outside anyway, so if you are a real outdoorsy person the flat, somewhat barren terrain of Qatar will take some getting used to.
+The sun shines in Qatar nearly every single day which may appeal to many people, however, due to the lack of vegetation, all you will see is light blue sky and beige landscape.

 Safety in Qatar